Search

 Frequently asked questions

-That means we need to start work now to transform the area into a place where more people can live, work, study and provide more ways to move around.
+That means we need to start work now to transform the area into a place where more people can live, work and play.

 Existing congestion, ageing infrastructure and a city built on peninsulas means we need to do things differently to prepare for change.
 If we do nothing, road congestion is set to stay – and worsen.